 But, don't expect much more researching than this from the writers.
 The Amazon — be it the Amazon, an African jungle, Vietnam or any other else — is always basically the same.
 If you're lucky, the writers won't put a lion in the middle of Peru's eastern side.
 Some really well-worked settings will even include a native language.
 Again, if you're really lucky, it will be a real native language.

-about preserving the rainforests.
-Another common features is that either it is depicted as if it were contained entirely within Brazil, or extends to places where it does not actually stretch to; like Lima, the northernmost parts of Colombia (Atlántico) and Venezuela, and sometimes even into central America
+Featured in any other media than the movies, it is the most popular setting for a Green Aesop about preserving the rainforests.
+Another common feature is that it is either depicted as if it were contained entirely within Brazil, or extending to places where it does not actually stretch to; like Lima, the northernmost parts of Colombia (Atlántico) and Venezuela, and sometimes even into central America.

-For the videogame example, see Jungle Japes
+For the video game level equivalent, see Jungle Japes.

 - The Sentinel's backstory, full with black panthers and demeaning portrayals of the natives.

-- Amazon Trail
+- The Amazon Trail